awestover/enchantedForest/story/story.md

 ## Goals:
  - Bob and Bucky are going back to their village (they are humble Llama herders)
- - Minions of Malimost decided to destroy their village for some reason
+ - Minions of Malimost (unicorns) decided to destroy their village
+   - Bob doesn't know why yet, but later it will become evident that it was because Malimost knew that a powerful Levanter would arise from his village
- - Bob and Bucky know that they are in danger, so they seek shelter at a rumuroed rogue Levanter place
+ - Bob and Bucky realize that they are in danger, so they seek shelter at a rumuroed rogue Levanter town

+"Get up!"
+Bucky's deep voice pierced through Bob's dream of llamas grazing on a field.

+Bob groggily began to comply.

+Bucky was a very large man, towering over Bob despite the fact that Bob was above average height in their home village.
+Bucky wasn't lanky though, he had an abundance of muscle to augment his height making his stature quite imposing.
+This effect was ruined however by his affable smile and twinkling brown eyes filled with mirth.

+# Chapter 2

+## Goals:
+  - on the way to the refuge Bob instinctively channels the Levant against something
+  - at the refuge Bob and Bucky discover that
+    - Bob can use the levant
+    - unicorns attacked their village because of rumors of a powerful levanter (Bob) that would come about
+  - Bob resolves to learn about the Levant and get revenge

+# Chapter 3

+## Goals:
+  - Bob gets a mentor
+  - Bob trains in using the Levant as they seek out the unicorns
+  - they face down the unicorns; bob wins; bucky dies
+  - Now Bob's really angry at Malimost
+  - Bob realizes that he is really powerful
+  - Bob resolves to confront Malimost

+# Chapter 4

+## Goals:
+  - quest to figure out how to get Malimost
+  - finally figure out that there are some keys to get in order to get to malimost

+# Chapter 5

+## Goals:
+  - exit llama land